 Does Medicare Cover Fasenra?

 Does Medicare cover Fasenra?
 People who have eosinophilic asthma usually add Fasenra to their regimen with other medications to help control this disease.
-Any asthma patient who is at least 12 years old or older who have a diagnosis of eosinophilic asthma may experience fewer severe asthma attacks and improve their symptoms while they use this drug.
+Any asthma patient who is at least 12 years old or older and has a diagnosis of eosinophilic asthma may experience fewer severe asthma attacks and improve their symptoms while they use this drug.
 But, does Medicare insurance help to pay for the costs?

 Understanding Eosinophilic Asthma

 There is a decent percentage of asthma patients that have eosinophilic asthma, and doctors can diagnose the eosinophilic phenotype by using a blood test.
-The blood test will reveal that the person has a high eosinophil count, and this is a type of white blood cell.
+The blood test will reveal that the person has a high eosinophil count, and which is a type of white blood cell.

-Eosinophils are a part of your immune system, and they help your body fight infections or disease.
+Eosinophils are a part of your immune system, and they help your body fight infections or diseases.
 However, dander, dust, viruses, pollen, or mold can trigger them.
 In turn, this causes worsening asthma symptoms.
 It can result in inflammation, swelling, or excess mucus production in the bronchial airways and lungs.

 Anyone who has these signs or symptoms could get a blood test that could confirm if they have eosinophilic asthma.
 The biggest indicators are having two or more severe attacks in a calendar year, high levels of eosinophils, and responding to systemic corticosteroid treatments.

-Other indicators including using a rescue inhaler on a frequent basis to control your symptoms, requiring urgent care or emergency room care to help manage your symptoms, or waking up from your sleep at night with your symptoms getting worse.
+Other indicators include using a rescue inhaler on a frequent basis to control your symptoms, requiring urgent care or emergency room care to help manage your symptoms, or waking up from your sleep at night with your symptoms getting worse.